wadmp/wadmp.github.io/src/gen3/client/README.md

 - Reduced missing GPS metrics message count in syslog.
 - Removed cumulative metrics from client side.

-### v3.0.1 (2023-12-15)

-- Decreased the retry timeout for device reconnection.
-- Added an automatic configuration of bootstrap address to 3.x.x instance.

 ## Download:

 We recommend always using the most up-to-date version of the client.